jeffreylanters/unity-entity-component-system/README.md

 }
 ```

-**Injection:** The controller allows insertion of [injected](#Injectables) [systems](#Systems) and [services](#Services) properties.
-When being injected, all public methods and properties are accessibly.
-When adding the attribute to any of these type of fields, they will be assigned during the OnInitialze cycle.
-All public methods and properties within these properties are accessibly like normal.
+**Injection:** The Controller allows the use of the Injected attribute on properties to automatically assign the values of referenced [Systems](#Systems) and [Services](#Services), making all public methods and properties accessible.
+These properties are assigned during the OnInitialize cycle and are available for use at the OnInitialized cycle.

 ```csharp
 public class MainController : Controller {